0mWindyBug/0mWindyBug.github.io/_posts/2024-10-30-AudioGuard.md

 In the next sections, we will explore some of the internals behind the flow of capturing microphone input, aiming to find a reliable way to trace back to the recording process.

 ## The IAudioClient COM interface
-The following is sample code for using the ```IAudioClient```interface, exported by WSAPI, to record input from a connected microphone and save it to a .wav file:
+The following is sample code for using the ```IAudioClient```interface (exported by WASAPI) to record input from a connected microphone and save it to a .wav file:
 ```cpp
     hr = CoInitializeEx(NULL, COINIT_SPEED_OVER_MEMORY);
     EXIT_ON_ERROR(hr)